hiro2016/ergodox_gui_configurator/README_CLT.md

 the thumb key switches the layer to and configure the button found in the same position as the receiver key you have just configured.

-Configure it to send a different key sequence; if last time you have configured the receiver key to register `t@`, then this time maybe configure the key to register `t` alone.
+Configure it to send a different key sequence; if you have configured the receiver key to register `t@`, then this time maybe configure the key to register `t` alone.

 ### Done
-Compile and flash and test.
+Compile, flash and test.
 When the thumb key and the receiver key is pressed down together, `t` should be sent.
 When thumb key alone is topped enter should be sent.
 When receiver key alone is tapped, `t@` should be sent.